Using External Fields to Reference Within Conditional Actions (cross-form logic)

 - Select External Variables

-This will open the table of existing variables and a form to define new ones:
+This will open the table of existing variables and a form to define new ones as shown below.

 The name designated for the external field can be anything.
 However, the name should describe the form and the field itself.
 This makes it easy to pick out the fields when there are lots of defined external fields.